 We used four criteria from the Risk of Bias (RoB) assessment tool, developed by the Cochrane Collaboration (J. P. T. Higgins et al., 2011), which assesses possible sources of bias in RCTs.
 The following domains were rated: a) the adequate generation of allocation sequence, b) the concealment of allocation to conditions, c) the prevention of knowledge of the allocated intervention (blinding of assessors) and d) the adequate addressment of incomplete outcome data.
+Blinding of assessors was rated as low risk if the trial described proper methods of ensuring it or if all relevant outcome measures were self-report, thus not requiring the direct interaction with an assessor.
+This choice was made as we expected most outcomes to be reported on self-report scales, and there is currently no standard as to how to rate these in terms of blinding.
+Domain d) was assessed as low risk if all randomized participants were included in the analysis, either through the use of an intent-to-treat (ITT) approach or when complete data was available.
 We also computed an overall RoB score for each study by awarding 1 point for each bias source rated as low risk.

-We also extracted a series of variables from the included studies.
+We extracted a series of variables from the included studies, detailed in Table 1 for further use in moderator analyses.
 Details about the interaction with the virtual environment were extracted from the methods sections describing the intervention or the technology used.
-For each trial, we noted (1) which elements the interaction with the VR environment relied upon (e.g., visual, sound, haptic) and (2) whether or not the authors had explicitly assessed sense of presence or immersion in the trial with validated or ad hoc instruments.
+For each trial, we noted which elements the interaction with the VR environment relied upon (e.g., visual, sound, haptic) and (2) whether or not the authors had explicitly assessed sense of presence or immersion in the trial with validated or ad hoc instruments.
 We also quantified the first component by tabulating the number of interaction elements each study employed, as a very crude indicator of the degree of interaction.

 The involvement of a developer was coded using the information available in each trial, at the section of the method that described the VR therapy package used.
 If authors of the VR package were not listed in the original article, we independently searched the web for the specific VR program or package used in order to identify its authors.
+Risk of bias assessment and data extraction were performed by two independent researchers and disagreements were discussed and resolved until consensus was reached.